simpledotorg/simple-server/doc/arch/016-ab-testing.md

 Those two types of experiments will require small process differences.
 When the patient has an upcoming appointment, the reminders must be sent relative to the appointment date.
 Messages can be sent before, on, or after the appointment date.

 That doesn't make sense for patients who do not have upcoming appointments.
 Messages for stale patients will start on the same day the patient is added to the experiment.
 There are many patients who fall into this category, and we don't want to risk driving too many patients back to care at once and overwhelming clinics.
 To mitigate that possibility, we will add 10,000 patients per day to the experiment and schedule their reminders to be sent starting on the day they were added to the experiment.
-Because patients can receive no reminders, a single reminder, or a series of reminders, the actual number of reminders sent per day may exceed 10,000.
+Because patients can receive no reminders, a single reminder, or a series of reminders, the actual number of reminders sent on any given day may exceed 10,000.

 In both types of experiments, patients will be randomly placed into treatment groups.
 Treatment groups will define the message texts, number of messages, and when to send the messages.
 Test patients will not receive the pre-existing text message sent three days after they miss an appointment.
 Control group patients will receive no messages at all.